Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Background

-By training with adversarially altered experiences, agents learn to uphold performance despite manipulations in inputs or environmental dynamics.
+By training with adversarially altered experiences, agents learn to uphold performance despite manipulations in inputs or environment dynamics.
 This methodology ensures that the control system remains effective and reliable even when faced with unpredictable changes or adverse conditions, thereby enhancing its robustness and resilience in uncertain environments.
-This approach is suitable for improving robustness to environment and interaction uncertainties as well as adversarial attacks of DNNs.
+This approach is suitable for improving robustness to environment and interaction uncertainties as well as adversarial attacks on neural networks.\\

-There is a wide spectrum of defense methods for DRL algorithms, each with its benefits and limitations.
-Combining several methods allows to cover different aspects of the adversarial threat, but the defendant must keep in mind that simply stacking defense layers does not necessarily improve robustness \mycite{he2017adversarial}: each method must be analyzed and selected with care according to the given context.
+There is a wide spectrum of defense methods for RL algorithms, each with its benefits and limitations.
+Combining several methods allows one to cover different aspects of the adversarial threat, but the defendant must keep in mind that simply stacking defense layers does not necessarily improve robustness \mycite{he2017adversarial}: each method must be analyzed and selected with care according to the given context.

-In this survey we focus on adversarial training as a method for improving robustness, it is the more general framework that focuses specifically on improving robustness and it can be used both as a defense against adversarial attacks as well as against environment and interaction uncertainties.
-Leveraging adversarial training for more robust and reliable DRL algorithms is the most used defense against adversarial attacks, and the variety of methods available fit each specific use case.
+In this survey, we focus on adversarial training as a method for improving robustness.
+It is a general framework that focuses specifically on improving robustness, and it can be used both as a defense against adversarial attacks as well as against environment and interaction uncertainties.
+Leveraging adversarial training for more robust and reliable RL algorithms is the most used defense against adversarial attacks, and the variety of methods available fits each specific use case.